WibuSyariah/cliniqueue/README.md

 ## Schema

-The Entity Relationship Diagram is located at schema folder, the branches arrow meaning is One To Many relationship and the straight line meaning is One to One relationship
+The Entity Relationship Diagram is located at schema folder, the branches arrow meaning is One To Many relationship

 ## Running the application on Docker